mostafizurhimself/marketplace/README.md

 ### Technology Used
 PHP, Javascript, Laravel, Vue.js, Nuxt.js, MySQL, etc.

 **N.B: This project source code is confediential.
-I can only share a live demo here.**
+Only sharing a live demo here.**